Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Register Now

 NEO – How This One Tool Helps Find Better Prior Art?

 Race of finding better prior art that can influence an IPR or patent litigation is the need of the hour.
-Such searches have become increasingly important in recent times, given the huge increase in the number of litigations and IPRs filed with every passing day.
+Such searches have become increasingly important in recent times, given the growing number of litigations and IPRs filed every day.

-However, locating a bang-on prior-art is not a piece of cake – primarily because there is a lot of information that exists which needs probing, and further the difficulty in finding the right set of keywords to locate the relevant information.
+However, locating a bang-on prior art is not a piece of cake, primarily because there is a lot of information that needs probing, and, further, the difficulty of finding the right set of keywords to locate the relevant information.

-For the non-technical people out there, you might wonder why is it that difficult to locate prior art?
+For the non-technical people out there, you might wonder why it is so difficult to locate prior art?
 Isn’t a searcher supposed to type keywords related to technology patent databases, get a set of patents, read each one of them and then tell whether the patent serves as relevant prior art or not?

 To answer this, it is important to understand the factors that impact the probability of finding relevant prior art.